tj-tusharjain/azure-compute-docs/articles/virtual-machine-scale-sets/use-spot.md

 Using [Azure Spot Virtual Machines](../virtual-machines/spot-vms.md) (VMs) on scale sets allows you to take advantage of our unused capacity at a significant cost savings.
 At any point in time when Azure needs the capacity back, the Azure infrastructure evicts Azure Spot Virtual Machine instances.
 Therefore, Azure Spot Virtual Machine instances are great for workloads that can handle interruptions like batch processing jobs, dev/test environments, large compute workloads, and more.

 The amount of available capacity can vary based on size, region, time of day, and more.
-When deploying Azure Spot Virtual Machine instances on scale sets, Azure allocates the instance only if there's capacity available, but there's no SLA for these instances.
+When deploying Azure Spot Virtual Machine instances on scale sets, Azure allocates the instance only if there's capacity available, but there's no Service Level Agreement (SLA) for these instances.
 An Azure Spot Virtual Machine Scale Set is deployed in a single fault domain and offers no high availability guarantees.

 ## Limitations